msx98/telelog/README.md

 ### Note on Temporality
 One rocket attack at 8AM and one at 9AM are not the same event for the sake of real-time alerts.
 Nonetheless, if a war erupts at 10AM, a reasonable person would infer some causal relationship between the attacks and the war.
-For the same of clustering, I can think of two ways we can go about this: